What is a concentrated stock position?

 Ultimately, weigh the merits of a put-only approach.
 Consider whether the cost of the put option is worthwhile when you could just sell the stock today at a higher price.

 There isn’t an options market for every stock.
 Stocks with a smaller market cap or newly public companies might not have any takers.
 Given the options terms, this is usually best as a shorter-term strategy.
 Executives and current employees with company stock usually have trading rules that preclude them from using any hedging strategies such as this.
-Finally, options are complex instruments.
-Work with a wealth advisor to discuss your financial goals and individual risk tolerances.
+Finally, options are complex instruments, consider seeking professional advice.

 Though this option is obvious, that doesn’t mean it’s without merit.
 Taking profits is a key part of managing concentrated stock positions.
 Investors can place a market order to sell stock right away or enter limit orders.
 A limit order becomes a market order if the stock price reaches a preset level.
 Always consider trading volumes before putting up an order.